Brady-Blackstone/DIYDistributedApp/README.md

+# DIYDistributedApp

-This program will simulate a distribution application that calculates the sum of a large data set and prints it out to the terminal using a client-server model
+This program will simulate a distribution application that calculates the sum of a large data set and prints it out to the terminal using a client-server model.
 <br>

 This package contains 4 files:
+&ensp; &ensp; &ensp; &ensp; - DIYAppController.java
+&ensp; &ensp; &ensp; &ensp; - DIYAppWorker.java
+&ensp; &ensp; &ensp; &ensp; - genNum.py
-&ensp; &ensp; &ensp; &ensp; DIYAppController.java, DIYAppWorker.java, genNum.py, and README.txt
+&ensp; &ensp; &ensp; &ensp; - README.md
 <br><br>

-genNum.py is a Python script that generates 5000 random float numbers between 0 and 1 with a precision of 10 digits
+genNum.py is a Python script that generates 5000 random float numbers between the values of 0 and 1 with a precision of 10 digits
 &ensp; &ensp; &ensp; &ensp; - this script can be modified to the user's liking if they would like to have more/less numbers and/or more/less precision
 &ensp; &ensp; &ensp; &ensp; - to do this, modify this line:
 &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; - rand = [round(random.random(), 10) for _ in range(5000)]
-&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; - 10 is the precision and 5000 is the total number of random float numbers
+&ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; - 10 is the precision and 5000 is the total number of random float numbers
 &ensp; &ensp; &ensp; &ensp; - A user can also name the file that is generated to whatever name they want, as long as it's a .dat or .txt file (default is rand.dat)
 <br>